RankOrg - Developer Docs (Integrations, API & MCP)

 ## Tools

-Returns the user's site (domains), business/niche profile, plan, and whether their subscription is active.
+Returns the user's site (domains) and business/niche profile.
 Agents should call this first to ground everything else.

 - Parameters: none